 In all countries where it operates, the Group is facing an employee shortage, particularly for driver positions, but also for other jobs, such as maintenance positions.
-The answer to this challenge lies in a combination of making jobs more appealing, improving working conditions,
+The answer to this challenge lies in a combination of making jobs more appealing, improving working conditions, and launching integration and training initiatives to attract new employees from all backgrounds and retain the Group's talent.

 This training program develops the recruitment skills of operational managers, who are the first point of contact for job applicants in the field.
-This training provides them with a common approach, essential practical tools and key
+This training provides them with a common approach, essential practical tools and key tips.